overturetool/overturetool.github.io/_netmeetings/Net-Meeting-118.md

 The LB is aiming for an odd number of members for votings reasons.
 As AH was willing to give up voting rights all eight members were accepted as Language Board members for 2019.

-## Status of VDMTools/Viennatalk Development
+## Status of VDMTools

+Some recent bug fixes (December 15).

+## Viennatalk Development

+A new version of [ViennaTalk](https://github.com/tomooda/ViennaTalk/releases/tag/lille) has been released.

 ##  Status of the Overture Components